Nora Fatehi: Debut and dancing roles (2014–2019)

 In late June 2015, she signed a Telugu film Sher.
 In late August 2015, she signed a Telugu film Loafer which is directed by Puri Jagannadh starring opposite Varun Tej.
-In late November 2015 she signed a film Oopiri.
-In December 2015, Fatehi entered the Bigg Boss house which was in its ninth season as a wild card entrant.
-She spent 3 weeks inside the house until she got evicted in the 12th week (Day 83).
-She was also contestant on Jhalak Dikhhla Jaa in 2016.
-She starred in My Birthday Song. in which she is playing lead actress opposite Sanjay Suri.
+She also appeared as an item number in Karthi's Bilingual film Oopiri/Thozha in late November 2015.
+In December 2015, Fatehi entered the Bigg Boss house as a wild card entrant in the ninth season.
+She spent 3 weeks inside the house before getting evicted in the 12th week (Day 83).
+She also participated in the reality television show Jhalak Dikhhla Jaa 9 in 2016.
+She starred in the film My Birthday Song as the lead actress opposite Sanjay Suri.

 In February 2019, she signed a contract with the record label T-Series as an exclusive artist, and will feature on their upcoming films, music videos, web series, and web films.
-She then appeared in the 2020 dance film Street Dancer 3D which became her first film with a supporting role.
-On 6 March 2021, Fatehi became the first African-Arab female artiste whose song "Dilbar" crossed one billion views on YouTube.

-In 2022, Nora gave a performance in 2022 FIFA World Cup final closing ceremony.
+In the same year, she appeared in Batla House, in the song "O Saki O Saki" and in Marjaavaan in the song "Ek Toh Kum Zindagani".
+Fatehi then played Suzan Vilayati Khan opposite Sunil Grover, in Bharat.